This 2-Ingredient DIY Foaming Hand Soap is Such a Smart Hack!

-If you buy foaming hand soaps, consider saving those soap containers (or buy one HERE) and use them to easily make your own foaming hand soap!
+If you buy foaming hand soaps, consider saving those soap containers (or buy a foaming soap dispenser on Amazon) and use them to easily make your own foaming hand soap!
 It’s as simple as combining liquid soap and water together – that’s it.

 What an easy way to save money and it’s also better for the environment too since you’re reusing plastic containers instead of throwing them away!

-With so much focus on handwashing this year, this idea makes so much sense and can save you cents too.
+With so much focus on handwashing over the last couple of years, this idea makes so much sense and can save you cents too.
 I am personally so impressed with how well this simple DIY works and the foaming soap it produces!

 Tips for making the best foaming hand soap: